bptlab/argos/_posts/2017-07-06-grid-view-users-guide.markdown

   Your browser does not support the video tag.
 </video><p></p>

-The entity grid shows children of a parent entity, previously selected through the Grid-View and filtered by the search bar.
-Each entity is displayed as a card showing a selection of attributes and giving two navigation possibilities. `children` navigates deeper into the Grid-View by displaying child entities of the clicked entity. `inspect` navigates to the Detail-View, showing further details and specific events for an entity.
+The entity grid shows children of a parent entity, previously selected by the Grid-View and filtered by the search bar.
+Each entity is displayed as a card showing a configured selection of attributes and giving two navigation possibilities. `children` navigates deeper into the Grid-View by displaying child entities of the clicked entity. `inspect` navigates to the Detail-View, showing further details and specific events for an entity.